 Multiple types of ground-based operational sensors are available to measure total cloud amount.
 Measurements from space-borne radiometers in the visible band, supplemented by infrared images, can be used to estimate cloud amounts over wide areas, even though difficulties are often experienced, for example, the inability to distinguish between low stratus and fog.
-Amounts of low cloud within the range of a ceilometer can be estimated by measuring the proportion of elapsed time occupied by well-identified layers and assuming that these time-averaged results are representative of the spatial conditions around the observing site.
-For synoptic meteorology, thisThis technique isgives generally satisfactory in many cases results but for airfield observations it can lead to significant errors indifferences with the estimation of visually estimated cloud amount overdue to the airfield limited spatial representativeness of the sky sampled by the ceilometer.
+Amounts of cloud within the range of a ceilometer can be estimated by measuring the proportion of elapsed time occupied by well-identified layers and assuming that these time-averaged results are representative of the spatial conditions around the observing site.
+This technique gives generally satisfactory results but it can lead to significant differences with the visually estimated cloud amount due to the limited spatial representativeness of the sky sampled by the ceilometer.
 For automatic weather stations in the United States, a "clustering" technique has been developed using data from ceilometers.
 Other countries, like Sweden (Larsson and Esbjörn, 1995) and the Netherlands (Wauben, 2002), have introduced similar techniques in their operational observations.
 Automated cloud measurements using ceilometers are also used at airports by several meteorological offices.
 This technique has been used to obtain cloud information at small airports without an observer, and also at bigger airports where the automated system provides a cost effective method of information collection.